itu-tid/lecture-notes/Lectures/7-Intro-to-React.md

 Event handlers
 - are defined inside components
-- have names starting with `handle`...
+- have usually names starting with `handle`...

-Pitfall: Make sure to not call the function, but rather, pass it as a parameter!
+WARNING: Make sure to not call the function, but rather, pass it as a parameter!

+Events propagate (*bubble up*) the DOM tree.
+If you have an `onClick` handler on both a button and a containing div, both will be handled in sequence, from the inner one outwards.
+[See event propagation example](https://react.dev/learn/responding-to-events#event-propagation).

+Event handlers always receive an event as argument, detailing info about what just happened.
+Sometimes you can ignore it, sometimes you can learn from it, and sometimes you can change the behavior of the event by calling `stopPropagation` or `preventDefault` on the event object. [example of stop propagation](https://react.dev/learn/responding-to-events#stopping-propagation) and of [preventing default behavior](https://react.dev/learn/responding-to-events#preventing-default-behavior).

 ## Component State